Flare-responsive hydrogel developed to treat arthritis

 The team will continue testing the hydrogel in preclinical models to further validate it, and continue to advance toward human clinical trials.
 The technology has been licensed by Alivio Therapeutics, which is developing therapies to treat inflammatory disorders via targeted disease immunomodulation.

-This work was supported by National Institutes of Health (NIH) grants R56AR63866 and R03AR066357, Department of Defense (DOD) award W81XWH-14-1-0229, a Disease-Targeted Innovative Research Grant from the Rheumatology Research Foundation, and a Football Players Health Study Grant from the National Football League (NFL).
+This work was supported by National Institutes of Health (NIH) grants R56AR63866 and R03AR066357, Department of Defense (DOD) award W81XWH-14-1-0229, a Disease-Targeted Innovative Research Grant from the Rheumatology Research Foundation, and a Football Players Health Study Grant from the National Football League Players Association (NFLPA).
 All funding information, acknowledgements, and competing interest disclosures are available in the published paper.